Page Reviewed / Updated - Jan. 2019

-In Maryland, single applicants, 65 years old or older qualify for Home and Community Based Services Medicaid Waivers with incomes less than 300% of the Supplemental Security Income Limit.
-In 2018, this means a gross monthly income of $2250 or less.
+In Maryland, single applicants, 65 years old or older qualify for Home and Community Based Services Medicaid Waivers with incomes less than 300% of the Supplemental Security Income (SSI) Limit.
+In 2019, this means a gross monthly income of $2,313 or less.
 Seniors who are enrolled in a Medicaid Waiver qualify for CFC.

-Eligibility limits for assets, which exclude the value of a person’s home, given it is valued under $572,000 and the applicant (or his or her spouse) lives in the home, and certain other personal items, cannot exceed $2,000 or $2,500, depending on the Medicaid eligibility route.
+Eligibility limits for assets, which exclude the value of a person’s home, given it is valued under $585,000 and the applicant (or his or her spouse) lives in the home, and certain other personal items, cannot exceed $2,000 or $2,500, depending on the Medicaid eligibility route.
 (The asset limit for qualification via a Medicaid waiver is $2,000 and for qualification via the Aged, Blind, and Disabled pathway it is $2,500).
 Married applicants whose spouses are not applying for assistance may keep significantly more money.
-Up to $123,600 in jointly held assets can be allocated to the healthier spouse.
+As of 2019, up to $126,420 in jointly held assets can be allocated to the healthier spouse.
 This is called the community spouse resource allowance.